smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - Status progression must be enforced
 - File naming must follow the established conventions
 - Always confirm successful command execution
+- When creating a new epic, automatically create an epic summary file
+- When creating/updating stories, refresh the epic summary's stories list
+- Epic summaries must accurately reflect the current state of all stories

 ## Document Standards